 Even if surveys didn’t have all these issues, they still wouldn’t go far enough.
 An employer’s ultimate purpose is to boost employee engagement.
 Just gathering and analyzing results, no matter how valuable, won’t get them there.

-Compliment surveys with other approaches
+Complement surveys with other approaches

 The best way to make employee engagement surveys useful is to avoid relying on surveys alone.
 Direct, real-time feedback from employees (through regular 1:1 meetings) and open communication (through intranets or apps) are good ideas too.
 Combined with more frequent surveys, they could present an interesting picture of employee engagement.
 Here are some tips to help you get the most out of employee engagement surveys: